hexydec/dabby/src/readme.md

 ## Differences to jQuery

-Only supports selector's the browser supports, so for example `$("a:first");` will not work.
+- Only supports selectors the browser supports, so for example `$("a:first");` will not work.
-Parses HTML using the browsers innerHTML property, no other processing is performed.
+- Parses HTML using the browsers innerHTML property, no other processing is performed.